Thank you for reading our post, please rate this article at the end.

 This fifth-wheel hitch can tow a fifth-wheel trailer weighing up to 18,000 pounds.
 This limit is higher than the usual 16,000 pounds.
 And it offers a little more expansive space to tow what you want.

-Its best feature is it makes towing hassle-free.
+Its best feature is that it makes towing hassle-free.
 You can drive on without having to get off your truck, adjust your trailer, secure it, get in, drive past the sharp corner, and get off to reset it.

 It even takes some time just to read the process.
 Why don’t you scrap that process and get this automatic fifth-wheel hitch?
 It’s guaranteed to make all of those hassles go away.

 It has so much to offer for being automatic.
-And still, it also has passed the test of durability.
+And still, it has also passed the test of durability.
 This fifth wheel hitch’s head and cam arm mechanism are well equipped to stand the increased turning power of heavier trailers.

-It’s called super glide as it quickly but safely moves your fifth-wheel trailer away from your car when turning.
+It’s called Super Glide as it quickly but safely moves your fifth-wheel trailer away from your car when turning.

 As I’ve mentioned above, this is one expensive fifth-wheel connection.
 Furthermore, the hitch head weighs 40 pounds and is kept in place by a couple of clips and pins.